 Low-level concerns

-Please refer to our 'low level concerns policy' for full details - school should update their low level concerns policy in-light of any new guidance.
+Please refer to our 'low level concerns policy 'for full details.

 All concerns about all adults working in or on behalf of the school (including supply teachers, volunteers and contractors) will be dealt with promptly and appropriately.